bjnord/coding_practice/rust/README.md

             s.lines().map(str::parse).collect()
         }

 Rust knows it's returning a vector of `MyStruct`, so it can push that type inwards to the `parse()` call to know what it needs.
+Collecting `Error` to the returned `Result` is described by the "Fail the entire operation with collect()" section of [this page](https://doc.rust-lang.org/rust-by-example/error/iter_result.html), which also has other options for handling errors when iterating.

 ## Strings